oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

 The ``walletLocation`` parameter needs to be set to the directory containing the ``cwallet.sso`` or ``ewallet.pem`` file from the wallet zip.
-The other wallet files, including ``tnsnames.ora``, are not needed when you use the Easy Connect Plus syntax.
+The other wallet files, including ``tnsnames.ora``, are not needed when you use the Easy Connect syntax.

 You can optionally add other Easy Connect parameters to the connection string, for example: